 • Try to reassure them.

-• reassure them that the effects will pass.
+• Reassure them the effects wiill pass.

-• encourage them to breathe slowly if they are feeling anxious.
+• Encourage them to breathe slowly if they are feeling anxious.

-• stay with the patient.
+• Stay with the patient.

 • Keep checking their breathing, pulse, and level of response.